-- 6.0-7.0 points: Beginner level partner stunts, shoulder sits/stands, thigh stands, extension preps, single leg prep skills, double base extensions - 7.0-8.0 points: Intermediate level partner stunts, double base extended stunts with full twist dismount, extended single leg variations with a straight cradle, assisted prep level single base skills - 8.0-9.0 points: Advanced partner stunts, extended single leg variations with a full twist dismount, assisted single base extended skills, unassisted prep level single base skills - 9.0-10.0 points: Extended single leg advanced body position variations (not including torch or liberty) with a full twist dismount AND an elite entry to an extended skill with a full twist dismount OR elite entry to an extended skill with advanced body position variations with full twist dismount, OR unassisted single base extended skill with full twist dismount - Variations are defined by two or more body positions displayed
+- 6.0-7.0: Beginner level partner stunts (shoulder sit/stand, extension prep, single leg prep skills and double base extension) - 7.0-8.0: Intermediate level partner stunts: a.
+Double base extended stunts with full twist dismount, b.
+Extended single leg variations with a straight cradle; c.
+Assisted prep level single base skills - 8.0-9.0: a.
+Extended single leg variations with a full twist dismount, b.
+1/4 up, 1/2 up, switch up, or quick toss to extended level with one advanced body position with a full twist dismount, c.
+Unassisted prep level single base skills, d.
+Assisted single base extended skills - 9.0-10: a.
+Elite entry or elite transition to an extended skill with advanced body position variations with a full twist dismount (1 stunt sequence), b.
+Extended single leg advanced body position variations (not including torch or liberty) with a full twist dismount and elite entry or elite transition to an extended skill (2 stunt sequences), c.
+Unassisted single base extended skills Variations are defined by two or more body positions displayed

-PYRAMIDS/TOSSES RUBRIC
+PYRAMIDS/TOSSES

-- 6.0-7.0 points: Basic straight ride tosses and/or extended two leg pyramid - 7.0-8.0 points: Single skill tosses and/or extended single leg pyramid with at least one transition - 8.0-9.0 points: Two skill tosses and/or extended single leg pyramid with multiple transitions, one of which is a release.
-At least 1 release move that ends in an extended position - 9.0-10.0 points: Three or more skill tosses with at least one twisting skill, and/or extended single leg pyramid with multiple release transitions, one of which ends in a single leg extended position with multiple extended structures. - Multiple = two or more es Book 2.3.1 Jewelry; 2.3.2 I Nails; 2.3.3 H lair; 2.3.6 Apparel; 2.3 .7 Glitter, etc MAJOR NFHS VIOLATION Wails; 2.3.3 H Warning lair; 2.3.6 Apparel; 2.3 Page Number x (5) AAJOR NFHS VIOLATION MAJOR NFHS VIOLATION Rule Infraction : Warning Page Number AAJOR NFHS VIOLATION Rule Infraction : Warning Page Number MAJOR NFHS VIOLATION Rule Infraction : Warning Page Number MAJOR NFHS VIOLATION Rule Infraction ules Book 2.4.7 No back spo Warning Page Number x (5)
+- 6.0-7.0: Basic straight ride tosses and/or extended two leg pyramid - 7.0-8.0: Single skill tosses and/or extended single leg pyramid with at least one transition - 8.0-9.0: Tosses that contain two skills and/or extended single leg pyramid with multiple transitions, one of which is a release that ends in an extended position - 9.0-10: Tosses that contain three or more skills one of which is twisting, and/or pyramid with multiple extended structures and multiple release transitions, one of which ends in a single leg extended position Multiple = two or more